 Research has suggested that certain types of music help focus, and Lo-Fi is the perfect genre for this.
 Most of the songs do not have lyrics, so you won’t get distracted by vocals with this music in the background.
 Think about a workout playlist.
 The fast-tempo, upbeat songs are meant to put you in an energetic mood to help you to remain active.
 The slower tempo featured in this music does the opposite.
 This genre is good for those looking for music to help them relax or feel less anxious.

+A question people tend to also ask is “What is Lo Fi Hip Hop?”
 Lo-Fi Hip-Hop is considered an ‘alternative’ genre of music, with many songs sounding very undifferentiated.
-But anybody who has been following these beats for a while will have a favourite artist of the genre.
-We have listed a few artists below who are behind some of the most listened to Lo-Fi tracks around.
+But anybody who has been following these beats for a while will have a favorite artist of the genre.
+We have listed a few artists below who are behind some of the most listened-to Lo-Fi tracks around.

 Whether it be simple laid-back instrumentals or tracks that perfectly echo the world of bedroom pop, Rejjie Snow is an artist devoted to making music without any strict genre or limitations.
 This Irish artist released his first EP in 2013.
 Since then, he has worked on numerous projects which show his skills and complex nature as an artist.